Don Sherwood (cartoonist): Dan Flagg

 In 1963, at the age of 32, Sherwood launched Dan Flagg.
 The strip, featuring a Marine hero appeared in 400 newspapers and in most major metropolitan markets, including the New York Daily News, the Los Angeles Times, the Chicago Tribune and the Washington Post.
 It was originally syndicated with the McNaught Syndicate, later moving to Bell-McClure.

 The creation of Dan Flagg launched Sherwood forward in his profession.
 He was invited to lunch with President Lyndon B. Johnson at the White House, joining four other famed military cartoonists (Milton Caniff, Mort Walker, Bill Mauldin and Wunder).
 He was a presenter at the 1964 World's Fair in New York, and "Dan Flagg Day" ceremonies were held in New York City and Philadelphia.
 Sherwood researched his strip exhaustively, visiting Marine installations, talking to recruits and generals, and studying the Corps and the subjects of planned storylines.
 As a result, Sherwood was commended for the authenticity of his artwork (after one strip contained a drawing of the U.S. Embassy in New Delhi, India, Sherwood received a letter from the architect of the building, Edward Durell Stone, praising its accuracy) and for the timeliness of his storylines (after one adventure involving Cuban relations, a group seeking to oust Fidel Castro wrote to Sherwood to ask for Dan Flagg's cooperation).
 Sherwood consistently appeared on behalf of the Marine Corps, with whom he shared a mutual respect; the Marine Corps Commandant, David Shoup, met with Sherwood and called him "a master of his art."
 Among his commendations, Sherwood received a plaque from the U.S. Marine Corps Combat Correspondents Association and a citation from the National Press Club.

+By 1965 Sherwood had completely withdrawn from working on Dan Flagg, instead farming the work out to a series of ghostwriters and artists, among them Archie Goodwin and Al Williamson.
 As Dan Flagg continued to establish its place in newspapers in the mid-1960s, Sherwood was approached by Universal Studios about having the Marine hero appear on television.
 Sherwood had modeled Dan Flagg after his movie hero, Robert Taylor, and Taylor agreed to star as Dan Flagg in the proposed television series.
 Taylor visited Sherwood at his home in Oneonta, New York, appearing at the city's "Dan Flagg Day" ceremony.
 However, with war escalating in Vietnam, public sentiment for military-themed entertainment was turning.
 A Dan Flagg television deal was not finalized, and by mid-1967 the Dan Flagg strip had been discontinued.